cloudelementsca/certbot-automation/README.md

 - installs certbot
 - installs openssl with chocolatey
 - runs certbot command to create certificate
-- uploads certificate to keyvault
+- imports certificate to keyvault

 `az-auth.ps1`
 - runs before certbot tries to validate the domain via the `--manual-auth-hook` flag